Italian film icon Monica Vitti dies aged 90

 Vitti shot to international fame with the 1960 drama "L'Avventura" ("The Adventure") in which she plays a tormented woman who dallies with the lover of her missing friend.

-"As the bombs fell, when we had to take refuge in the shelters, my little brother and I would improvise little plays to entertain those around us," she would recount years later.
+"As the bombs fell, when we had to take refuge in the shelters, my little brother and I would improvise little plays to entertain those around us," she later recounted.

-After graduating from Rome's National Academy of Dramatic Arts in 1953, she began her career in the theatre, where she stood out for her comic talent.
+After graduating from Rome's National Academy of Dramatic Arts in 1953, she began her career in the theatre, revealing a natural comic talent.

-She was spotted by Antonioni, with whom she quickly developed an artistic and sentimental relationship.
+Vitti -- who stood out from Italian contemporaries such ase Sophia Loren and Gina Lollobrigida for her freckles and mane of blond hair -- was eventually spotted by Antonioni, with whom she quickly developed an artistic and sentimental relationship.

 "I was lucky enough to start my career with a man of great talent", but who was also "spiritual, full of life and enthusiasm", Vitti said in an interview on Italian television in 1982.